xGlacies/AI_Capstone/README.md

 python -m tournament_bot.main
 ```

 If successful, the terminal will display: `Logged into server as [BotName]`.
-Proceed to Step 9 below after you verify that the bot is running correctly.
+Proceed to the next Step below after you verify that the bot is running correctly.

 ### 9. For Ease of Use, Run the Bot using the local .bat file (Optional)

-Update the filepath after "cd /d " on line 2 to your project directory.
+Update the filepath after "cd /d " on line 2 to your project directory inside the #run.bat file.

 ```bash
 @echo off